Authors note: The game is always changing so it is past time to add some of the new info to the guide. I have updated information in italics.

 Story of Courage will put a fear resist buff on your buds and removes one effect from the whole fellow who are within 15 meters.

 Bubble them…if you feel like it.
-The morale bonus is small compared to the RK’s bubble.
+The morale bonus is very small compared to the RK’s bubble.
 Don’t worry about it unless you feel like seeing the funky bubble.

 Got Ads on you?: